Maryland Positive Behavior Support Training

 • As a transgender person, you are regularly referred to using a gender pronoun that does not reflect your chosen identity.

 • You were born in the United States and are a person of color.
 A new staff person asks you “What country are you from?”
-You respond by saying ”I was born in Baltimore, Maryland.”
+You respond by saying ”I was born in Maryland.”

 • Making assumptions that a person cannot complete a simple task or activity without support